-The research must be informed by the consultant's knowledge in human rights issues in Lebanon and the human-rights based approach: (i) human rights records of the security institutions, notably at local level; (ii) institutional and social patterns regarding representation and participation of women in security institutions; and (iii) initiatives and measures taken by security institutions and municipal authorities to respond to specific security needs of disadvantaged groups, notably women, and to improve representation and participation of women in security institutions.
+notably at local level; (ii) institutional and social patterns regarding representation and participation of women in security institutions; and (iii) initiatives and measures taken by security institutions and municipal authorities to respond to specific security needs of disadvantaged groups, notably women, and to improve representation and participation of women in security institutions.

-Exchanges with the Committee:

-Submission of the data and analysis to the Committee for review and discussion.
-Include the recommendations made by the Committee; and provide any additional information requested by the Committee.

-• Presentation at the national event: After completing the research, the consultant will present the findings of the research at an event to take place in November 2018.
+- Exchanges with the Committee: Submission of the data and analysis to the Committee for review and discussion.
+Include the recommendations made by the Committee; and provide any additional information requested by the Committee. - Presentation at the national event: After completing the research, the consultant will present the findings of the research at the national event (date to be communicated later).

-The consultancy will require a total of 61 working days over a close-to 5 months' period starting from contract signature.
+The consultancy will require a total of 61 working days over a close-to 7 months' period starting from contract signature.